 And we're hearing from a just recently retired supervisory special agent confirming that FBI headquarters and the Secret Service basically colluded to keep Hunter Biden from having to do an interview with the agents.

-The whistleblowers interviewed again the House Oversight Committee yesterday.
+The whistleblowers interviewed, again, the House Oversight Committee yesterday.

-Multiple witnesses, interviews planned for December 8, 2020.
+Multiple witnesses, interviews planned for December 8th, 2020.

-The supervisory agent for the IRS, Gary Shapley and the former FBI supervisory special agent, they were assigned interview Hunter.
+The supervisory agent for the IRS, Gary Shapley and the former FBI supervisory special agent, they were assigned to interview Hunter.

 Additionally, they learned that the Biden transition team was notified about the planned interview.